tronkko/dirent/README.md

 du       | Compute disk usage, e.g. `du "C:\Program Files"`
 cat      | Print a text file to screen, e.g. `cat include/dirent.h`

-In order to build example programs, first open command prompt and create a temporary directory for the build files as
+In order to build example programs, open command prompt and create a temporary directory for the build files as

     cd %USERPROFILE%\Desktop